Welcome to Year 4!

 Should you need to contact us about your child and their learning, please use the year four email address firstname.lastname@example.org.
 Please note that we will try to check these emails two or three times a week and respond when we are able to.
 If you need to contact school about a more urgent matter, please contact the office as usual.

 PE- Outdoor Adventure Activities and Gymnastics

 Jigsaw (PSHE)- Healthy Me

 For a look at the rest of our curriculum for the Spring Term, have a look at our Spring Overview which is uploaded at the bottom of the page.

 Each week, children will be given a list of spellings to learn plus a task to complete with these words.
 They will also be expected to use Spelling Shed to practise these words.
 There will also be a weekly MyMaths task to complete online.
 Some weeks there will also be additional topic homework in order to enhance their learning in areas like art, history or geography.

 Homework will be set every Friday and should be completed and handed in by the following Thursday.

 Please support your child in completing homework and returning their homework book on time each week.

-PE will be on a Tuesday and Thursday subject to weather, please can children come to school in PE kit in their correct house colour on these days.
-This term, PE is athletics, hockey, gymnastics, and dance.
+PE will be on a Tuesday (outdoor) and Friday (indoor).
+Please can children come to school in PE kit in their correct house colour on these days.

 https://www.mymaths.co.uk/ As well as the tasks we are setting you, don't forget there is a whole bank of games to play to practise your maths skills.
 Plus, you have the option to repeat previous homework tasks in order to improve on your score.